 This document has been prepared by the Commission services as guidance to the Member States or to any other parties (e.g. for the purpose of drafting the national CAP Strategic Plans).
+This document is not a final document, as it is based on the recent political agreement and it has no legal binding value.
+Please note that the ordinary legislative procedure is not finished and the Regulation not adopted yet.

-Context and Impact indicators 17/12/2021 INDICATOR C.08 Indicator Name Employment by sector, by type of region and by economic activity This indicator shows employment figures for 4 specific indicators: 1. total employment and by sex 2. share of total employment by sector (primary, secondary, tertiary) and by sex Definition share of total employment by type of region (predominantly rural, intermediate and predominantly urban) 4. share of total employment by economic activity (agriculture, forestry, the food industry, tourism) and by sex.
+Context and Impact indicators 17/09/2021 INDICATOR C.08 Indicator Name Employment Indicator Name by sector, by type of region and by economic activity This indicator shows employment figures for 4 specific indicators: 1. total employment and by sex 2. share of total employment by sector (primary, secondary, tertiary) and by sex Definition share of total employment by type of region (predominantly rural intermediate and predominantly urban) share of total employment by economic activity (agriculture forestry, the food industry, tourism) and by sex.
 The absolute change and the annual growth of employment by economic activity at national level are calculated as three-year averages.
 If the available data allow, the calculation of five-year averages is also possible.
-Unit of measurement 1: number of persons (in thousands) Unit of measurement 2 - 4: % 1: Tables on EU policy Data source 3: Eurostat - Regional Economic Accounts 2 and 4 : Eurostat - Labour Force Survey 1 : National data, Employment and activity by sex and age - annual data [Ifsi emp a] References / location 2 and 4: Eurostat website, Labour Force Survey: national data, Employment by sex, age and detailed economic activity (from 2008 onwards, NACE Rev. 2 two digit level) - 1 000 [Ifsa egan22d] of the data 3: Regional data: [nama 10r 3empers] and [lfst r lfe2en2] for totals; Most recent urban-rural typology definition: https://ec.europa.eu/eurostat/web/rural-development/methodology 4: Employment by economic activity on special request to Eurostat EU, National (NUTS 0), Regional (NUTS 1, 2 and 3).
-Data collection / dissemination level For 3, by type of region (predominantly rural, intermediate and predominantly urban) Annual Frequency For 2 and 4, LFS data are collected on a continuous basis and quarterly/annua results are produced.
-Data at NUTS 2 level are disseminated by Eurostatiannually Regional data are published as annual averages of quarterly data Timeliness For 1 and 3: 1 year (national data) and 3 years (regional data) limeliness For 2 and 4: 4 months For 2 and 4: Sectors in NACE rev.2: Primary sector = branch A (agriculture, forestry and fishing); Comments/caveats Secondary sector = branches B-E + F (industry + construction); Tertiary sector = branches $G-I + J + K + L + M-N + O-Q + R-U$.
-For 2: The distribution of employment by type of region has been calculated using the Commission's urban-rural typology, which classifies NUTS 3 regions
+Unit of measurement 1: number of persons (in thousands) 2 - 4: % 1: Tables on EU policy Data source 3: Eurostat - Regional Economic Accounts 2 and 4 : Eurostat - Labour Force Survey 1 : National data, Employment and activity by sex and age - annual data [Ifsi emp a] References / location 2 and 4: Eurostat website, Labour Force Survey: national data, Employment by sex, age and detailed economic activity (from 2008 onwards, NACE Rev. 2 two digit level) - 1 000 [lfsa_egan22d] of the data 3: Regional data: [nama_10r_3empers] and [lfst_r_lfe2en2] for totals; Most recent urban-rural typology definition: https://ec.europa.eu/eurostat/web/rural-development/methodology 4: Employment by economic activity on special request to Eurostat Data collection / EU, National (NUTS 0), Regional (NUTS 1, 2 and 3). dissemination level For 3, by type of region (predominantly rural, intermediate and predominantly urban) Annual Frequency For 2 and 4, LFS data are collected on a continuous basis and quarterly/annua results are produced.
+Data at NUTS 2 level are disseminated by Eurosta annually Regional data are published as annual averages of quarterly data Timolinoss For 1 and 3: 1 year (national data) and 3 years (regional data) Timeliness For 2 and 4: 4 months For 2 and 4: Sectors in NACE rev.2: Comments/caveats Primary sector = branch A (agriculture, forestry and fishing); Secondary sector = branches B-E + F (industry + construction); Tertiary sector = branches $G-I + J + K + L + M-N + O-Q + R-U$.

 This document has been prepared by the Commission services as guidance to the Member States or to any other parties (e.g. for the purpose of drafting the national CAP Strategic Plans).
-The document does not bind the European Commission in relation to the future approval procedure of the CAP
+This document is not a final document, as it is based on the recent political agreement and it has no legal binding value.
+Please note that the ordinary legislative procedure is not finished and the Regulation not adopted yet.